A quality American made above ground pool can last 10 – 20 years if not more depending on the conditions.

 This is another softwood option however cedar does offer some natural resistance to rot and decay but will eventually rot and decay as time goes on.

-In the picture above you can see this homeowner is replacing on of the deck boards and the others have splinters and checking that can cause splinters and slivers in your feet.
+Above you can see deck boards being replaced and others have splinters as well as checking that can cause splinters and slivers in your feet.

 If maintained yearly you could expect a life expectancy of 20 – 25 years.
 Again this all depends on the wear and tear the deck sees as well as the annual maintenance.